ViBlog/viewpager/viewpagerindicators-libraries.md

 # Magic Indicator
 1000 stars, 2 issues, [Github][magicindicator_github_link]

-This is the most impressive of all the ViewPager Indicator libraries.
+The most impressive of all the ViewPager Indicator libraries.
 Simple, it groups all the previous one in a single library.
 The saddest thing?
-All commits are in chinese...
-I have to be able to see what have been changed in the commits without spending time in the code.
+All commits are in Chinese...
+I have to be able to see what is changing in the commits without reviewing the code.
 If you can speak Chinese, don't look further it's the library you need.

 ```
 allprojects {